jqueuniet/netbox-go/apiv4_2/docs/NotificationRequest.md

 ### NewNotificationRequest

-`func NewNotificationRequest(objectType string, objectId int64, user BriefUserRequest, eventType Event, ) *NotificationRequest`
+`func NewNotificationRequest(objectType string, objectId int64, user BookmarkRequestUser, eventType Event, ) *NotificationRequest`

 NewNotificationRequest instantiates a new NotificationRequest object This constructor will assign default values to properties that have it defined,